nkinder/smart-card-removinator/README.md

 The Smart Card Removinator is a hardware device designed for automation of smart card testing with physical tokens.
-Testing with physical tokens often requires smart cards to by removed and inserted from the card reader to triger things like screen locking, or simply to test multiple models of tokens or with different certificates.
+Testing with physical tokens often requires smart cards to by removed and inserted from the card reader to trigger things like screen locking, or simply to test multiple models of tokens or with different certificates.
 This type of testing is usually handled manually when testing with emulated tokens is not desirable.